Andreas242/pwa_02/README.md

 -	Make sure to present alternatives for those who do not have access to that functionality on their device.

 Task 4)
+- Get a perfect score on Lighthouse

+Task 5)
 - Try to set up a PWA with React or Vue – this works well with task 5 as well

-Task 5)
+Task 6)
 -	Use firebase to set up a database
 -	Allow the user to add content, ie make a TODO or something a bit more interesting
 -	Cache dynamic content with the help of indexDB